2019 PSA Annual Awards: Major awardees

 Sorted in alphabetical order (based on their surnames).

 Minor citations

 Sorted in alphabetical order (based on their surnames).

 Tony Siddayao Awards for Under-17 Athletes

 The award, which is named after Tony Siddayao (deceased), former sports editor of Manila Standard is given out to outstanding junior athletes.
 Sorted in alphabetical order (based on their surnames).

 Milo Junior Athletes of the Year

 The award, sponsored by Milo, will be given to the two young athletes who are excelled in the field of sports.

 Posthumous Awards for Deceased Sports Personalities

-This set of awards, will be bestowed upon former national & collegiate athletes, officials and sports personalities who passed away in 2018.
+This set of awards, will be bestowed upon former national & collegiate athletes, officials and sports personalities who died in 2018.
 They will be given a trophy and a one-minute moment of silence.